SGrondin/bottleneck/README.md

 __Bottleneck Version 2__

-This new version is almost 100% compatible with v1 and adds powerful features such as:
+This new version is almost 100% compatible with v1.

+Powerful new features in v2 include:
-- **True [Clustering](#clustering) support.** You can now rate limit and schedule jobs across multiple Node.js instances.
+- **True [Clustering](#clustering) support.** You can now rate limit jobs across multiple Node.js instances.
 It uses strictly atomic operations to stay reliable in the presence of unreliable clients.
 100% of Bottleneck's features are supported.
+Requires a Redis server and supports both Redis Cluster and Redis Sentinel.
 - **Support for custom job _weights_.** Not all jobs are equally resource intensive.
 - **Support for job expirations.** Bottleneck can automatically cancel jobs if they exceed their execution time limit.
 - Many improvements to the interface, such as better method names and errors, improved debugging tools.